simonprickett/simonprickett.github.io/_posts/2014-12-06-managing-cordova-app-version-and-build-numbers-in-ci-environments.markdown

 the app version number and feed that in through Jenkins or whichever Continuous Integration server you're using as well.

-The script looks to see if Android and/or iOS platforms are part of the project, and adds the appropriate attributes for each in config.xml if they are.
-I have this setting the build number the same for both platforms as that's what I needed at the time.

-I run this in my build script prior to running the cordova build commands.
+I run this as a CI build step prior to running the cordova build commands.

 Feel free to check out my [script on Github](https://github.com/simonprickett/cordovasetversion), and use it as you need.